 The Low C profile is a restless wiring pattern

 These individuals can be inpatient, have short attention spans and require a variety of activities to maintain their interest.
 On the upside, these individuals accept pressure, adapt well to changing priorities and easily transition between multiple tasks and assignments.
 They seem to enjoy and sometimes create a sense of urgency in their daily lives.
 Low C’s often challenge themselves to make every minute count by tight scheduling, adding more to an already full plate, or attempting to do more in less time.
 Low C’s often get much done, but the challenge to the individual is ensuring that higher priority tasks receive all the time and attention they deserve among the multitude of assignments faced on a daily basis.
-Oftentimes, this wiring can be distracted by lesser priorities, as those lesser priorities may be easier to just get done.
+Oftentimes, these restless people can be distracted by lesser priorities, as those lesser priorities may be easier to just get done.
 We joke (somewhat) in training that the best of days for even an attentive Low C can be easily derailed by a single “squirrel” in the workplace.

 Open work spaces and mobility seem to be tailor-made for the Low C profile.
 The constant changing of venue creates an influx of new issues and problems offer variation to the Low C’s scheduled tasks of the day and plays well into their wiring’s LIFO tendencies.
 Low C’s tend to prioritize Last In, First Out and give more attention to an immediate matter at hand over that which occurred earlier in time.